 Back to top

+A team of specialists will meet to plan your treatment.
 This multidisciplinary team (MDT) will include a:

 surgeon who specialises in bowel cancers